npm/rfcs/accepted/9999-npm-audit-assertions.md

 ## Summary

-A mechanism for module maintainers to assert that their modules are not impacted by advisories.
+A mechanism for package maintainers to assert that their packages are not impacted by advisories.

 ```
-npm audit assert --module=<module-name> --id=<advisory identifier> --impactful=<boolean> --comment=<string with reasoning>
+npm audit assert --package=<package-name> --id=<advisory identifier> --impactful=<boolean> --comment=<string with reasoning>
 ```

 The scope of this PR is *just* the addition of a new command (`npm audit assert`), updates to `npm audit`, and required registyry/platform changes.